bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

     "email": "owner@example.com"
   },
   "url": "/", // deep link, if any
-  "channel_id": null, // >>> does this apply to channel manager apps only? will it just be 1 unless it's a channel manager app? what if it's not a channel manager app, but the app is somehow associated with a specific channel?
+  "channel_id": null, // >>> does this apply to channel manager apps only? will it just be 1 unless it's a channel manager app? what if it's not a channel manager app, but the app is somehow associated with a specific channel? >>> someone answered this for me already
 }
 ```

 | Name          | Data Type | Value Description                                 |